IradDoron/investment-calculator-client/README.md

 - [ ] [Frontend: https://investment-calculator-irad-matan.netlify.app/](https://investment-calculator-irad-matan.netlify.app/)

 ## Features requests (in priority order)
-- [ ] Add a title as the full name of the stock
-    - [ ] Get it from the backend with yahoo finance api (ticket to name)
 - [ ] Add legends to the graphs
 - [ ] Add subtitles to the graphs
 - [ ] Add data numbers near the cursor